 Once you are able to prove fault on the part of the other driver or biker, you would be able to recover damages.
 You can recover any amount of money you spent on repairing or replacing your bike.
 You may also recover medical bills, alternative transportation, and other out-of-pocket expenses.

 To recover this compensation, you need to show that you made those expenses.
 These can usually be proved by providing receipts and invoices for all relevant expenses.
 You can also claim compensation for lost wages due to the time you spent recuperating from your injuries.
 Compensation may also cover long-term rehabilitation or bills for specialist treatment.

-If you wish to learn more about your rights in a head-on motorcycle accident, please contact us by calling (213) 927-3700 or emailing [email protected].
+If you wish to learn more about your rights in a head-on motorcycle accident, please contact us by calling (213) 927-3700 or filling out our quick contact form.
 Our lawyers stand ready to answer your questions and help you understand your rights.